The Amplituhedron BCFW Triangulation

 \begin{definition} Let $\Z : \Gr^{\geq}_{k,n} \to \Gr_{k,k+4}$ as before.
 The twistor coordinates of the form $\langle i ~ i+1 ~ j ~ j+1 \rangle$ or $\langle 1 ~ i ~ i+1 ~ n \rangle$ are named \emph{boundary twistors}. \end{definition}

-We later show that the points in $\Gr_{k,k+4}$ where a boundary twistor vanishes are the boundary of the amplituhedron $\Ampl_{n,k,4}(Z)$, as previously conjectured, see e.g.~\cite{arkani2018unwinding}.
+We later show that the points in the amplituhedron $\Ampl_{n,k,4}(Z)$ where a boundary twistor vanishes form the topological boundary of $\Ampl_{n,k,4}(Z)$, as previously conjectured, see e.g.~\cite{arkani2018unwinding}.
 The next lemma presents a well-known fact, that boundary twistors have a constant sign on the amplituhedron.

 \begin{lemma}[e.g.~\cite{arkani2018unwinding}] Let $Z \in \Mat^{>}_{n\times(k+4)}$.
 For every $C \in \Gr_{k,n}^{\geq}$ \begin{enumerate} \item $\langle \Z(C)~Z_I \rangle \geq 0$~ for every set of four indices of the form $I = \{i,i+1,j,j+1\}$. \item $(-1)^k \langle \Z(C)~Z_I\rangle \geq 0$~ for every set of four indices of the form $I=\{1,i,i+1,n\}$. \end{enumerate} with equality if and only if the space $C$ contains a nonzero vector supported on the four indices $I$. \end{lemma}